(Selected) Papers and Technical Reports Authored or Co-Authored by Margaret Burnett

 7. Supporting End-User Debugging: What Do Users Want to Know?
 Cory Kissinger, Margaret Burnett, Simone Stumpf, Neeraja Subrahmaniyan, Laura Beckwith, Sherry Yang, and Mary Beth Rosson, Proceedings Advanced Visual Interfaces, ACM Press, Venice, Italy, May 2006.

-9. "Tinkering and Gender in End-User Programmers' Debugging," Laura Beckwith, Cory Kissinger, Margaret Burnett, Susan Wiedenbeck, Joseph Lawrance, Alan Blackwell, Curtis Cook, ACM Conference on Human-Computer Interaction (CHI'06), Montreal, Canada, April 2006.
+9. "Tinkering and Gender in End-User Programmers' Debugging," Laura Beckwith, Cory Kissinger, Margaret Burnett, Susan Wiedenbeck, Joseph Lawrance, Alan Blackwell, Curtis Cook, ACM Conference on Human Factors in Computing Systems (CHI'06), Montreal, Canada, April 2006.

 10. "Integrating Automated Test Generation into the WYSIWYT Spreadsheet Testing Methodology," Marc Fisher II, Mingming Cao, Gregg Rothermel, Darren Brown, Curtis R. Cook, Margaret M. Burnett, ACM Transactions on Software Engineering and Methodology 15(2), April 2006, pages 150-194.